limako/rpi-arduino/_episodes/02-installing_arduino-cli.md

 ~~~
 {: .language-bash}

-And then, if it's not in the list, install the required core:
+And then, if it's not in the list, install the required core.
+(Note: Replace "[core]" with the one listed from the output above, e.g. "arduino:avr")

 ~~~
 $ arduino-cli core install [core]